FS1 - FS2

 At GEMS Wellington Academy, Silicon Oasis, we follow the British Early Year’s Foundation Stage Curriculum.
 We take pride in providing an outstanding curriculum which lays the solid foundations for every child’s learning journey WSO.
 The EYFS curriculum is broken down into seven areas of learning and development.

 These areas are crucial for igniting a child’s curiosity in the world around them and for developing their capacity to learn, form positive relationships and thrive during their early years.
 The specific areas are literacy, mathematics, understanding the world and expressive arts and design.
 The specific areas develop the essential skills and knowledge required to allow students to successfully progress into more formal learning in the Primary years.

 The Foundation Stage at Wellington Academy has been rated Outstanding by the KHDA for six consecutive years.
 Our Foundation Stage provides an engaging, supportive and empowering environment for our youngest students....

 The EYFS Curriculum

 The specific areas grow out of the prime areas and provide important contexts for learning in the classroom.
 Our pedagogy is underpinned by the three Characteristics of Effective Learning: playing and exploring, active learning and creating and thinking critically.

 Our dedicated and passionate teachers create classroom environments which are nurturing, creative, and fun.
 Allowing children to learn through play and child-led experiences is at the heart of everything we do and ensures every child develops a real love of learning.
-Teachers carefully plan and prepare engaging activities which excite and inspire children and through personalized learning opportunities and support every child makes rapid progress across all seven areas of learning.
+Teachers carefully plan and prepare engaging activities which excite and inspire children.
+Through personalized learning opportunities and outstanding teachers every child makes rapid progress across all seven areas of learning.